Werner-Staeblein/Project-3/README.md

 # Deployment

+- **Pushing code to GitHub**

+`git add .` and `git add -A`: Commands used to stage code and README.md for commitment to GitHub together with the commit message.
+`git commit -m "commit message"`: Command used to commit changes to the GitHub repository.
+Heroku will subsequently access the GitHub repository for deployment on Heroku.
+`git push`: Command used to store all code committed with commit messages on GitHub repository.

 - **Deployment on Heroku**

 The website is deployed with Heroku.
 Heroku is a cloud platform as a service (PaaS) that allows to deploy applications in the cloud.